Settled status – how it works, who’s eligible and when you should apply

 How can NA Law Solicitors help?

-If you have any questions about eligibility for permanent residence, settled or pre-settled status or what it means for yourself or your family member(s), give us a call and we’ll give you a free case assessment to advise you on your legal issue.
+If you have any questions about eligibility for permanent residence, settled or pre-settled status or what it means for yourself or your family member(s), give us a call and we’ll advise you on your legal issue.

 Alternatively, for more information, visit the links below: